Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 ### What are they good for?

 [comment]: # (|||)
-A programming language allows us, programmers/computer scientists, to define algorithms that computers can follow.
+A programming language allows us, programmers/computer scientists, to define __ALGORITHMS__.

 [comment]: # (!!!)
-- Algorithms are sets of rules to be followed, that allow us (or machines) to complete certain tasks.
+- Algorithms are sets of rules to be followed, allowing us(or machines) to complete tasks.

-- Before we get into programming (and CS), let's talk about some simple algorithms you use all the time.
+- Before we get into programming (and CS), let's talk about some simple algorithms you've used.

-- Then, we'll learn some of the tools computer scientists use to define algorithms.
+- Then, we'll learn some tools computer scientists use to define algorithms, like...

 [comment]: # (|||)
 ## Lesson 1.1: Flowcharts